 An experiential learning project could be participation in the DPS Renewable Energy Academy, an internship with a local nonprofit focused on climate change, or an analysis of the effects of carbon reduction from trees in a city park.
-A project could also be a digital film, a social media campaign, the creation of a school Green Team, or however a student feels able to make an impact and difference.
+A project could also be a digital film, a social media campaign, the creation of a Green Team, or however a student feels able to make an impact and difference.
 Projects are individually tailored, and can be incredibly diverse!

-This document outlines project criteria to guide and evaluate the alignment of student projects to the goals of climate literacy.
+DPS will provide a rubric to guide and evaluate the alignment of student projects to the goals of climate literacy.

 Schools may approve nonprofits, local businesses, school clubs, and other community and education partners to work with students' on their experiential learning projects.
-Community partners offering to support students' projects will be continuously added to this list.